Logistic Regression

 Cost Function

-A cost function is a mathematical function that calculates the difference between the target actual values (ground truth) and the values predicted by the model.
+A cost function arrow-up-rightis a mathematical function that calculates the difference between the target actual values (ground truth) and the values predicted by the model.
 A function that assesses a machine learning model’s performance also referred to as a loss function or objective function.
 Usually, the objective of a machine learning algorithm is to reduce the error or output of cost function.

 Plotting this specific error function against the linear regression model’s weight parameters results in a convex shape.
-This convexity is important because it allows the Gradient Descent Algorithm to be used to optimize the function.
+This convexity is important because it allows the Gradient Descentarrow-up-right Algorithm to be used to optimize the function.
 Using this algorithm, we can locate the global minima on the graph and modify the model’s weights to systematically lower the error.
 In essence, it’s a means of optimizing the model to raise its accuracy in making predictions.

 Log Loss for Logistic regression

-Log loss is a classification evaluation metric that is used to compare different models which we build during the process of model development.
+Log loss arrow-up-rightis a classification evaluation metric that is used to compare different models which we build during the process of model development.
 It is considered one of the efficient metrics for evaluation purposes while dealing with the soft probabilities predicted by the model.

 The log of corrected probabilities, in logistic regression, is obtained by taking the natural logarithm (base e) of the predicted probabilities.